wduangoupa7371/Pizzeria-Manager/README.md

 This project is a take-home assessment for the Full Stack Engineer position at StrongMind.
 It demonstrates backend, database integration, deployment, and testing while fulfilling all project requirements.

 **Owner credential**
--username: owner
+-username: owner.
--password: owner123
+-password: owner123.

 **Chef credential**
--username: chef
+-username: chef.
--password: chef123
+-password: chef123.

 The app allows: